 The ad hoc Steering Board consists of representatives of the Commission, all EU countries and representatives of the Energy Community Contracting Parties.
 They will help to assess whether or not gas purchases strengthen security of supply and respect the principle of solidarity.
 It was established on 13 January 2023 and its first meeting took place on 16 January, chaired by Vice-President Maroš Šefčovič.
 The second meeting took place on 2 March 2023 and in the press remarks that followed the meeting, Vice-President Šefčovič took stock of the progress made with the EU Energy Platform and presented the next steps.

 Five regional groups have been set up to identify the needs, opportunities for common use of infrastructure and potential new suppliers.
-The latter gathers Member State and Energy Community representatives per region in order to consider infrastructure and market dynamics.
+The latter gathers EU countries and Energy Community representatives per region in order to consider infrastructure and market dynamics.

 The regional groups are